 Eritrea is located in Northeast Africa between longitudes 36.4 and 43.1°E, and latitudes 12.3 and 18.0°N. It has a land area of 124,320 km2 comprising the central highlands, the western and coastal lowlands and 350 islands in the Red Sea (Figure 1).
 The growth potential in Eritrea is in agriculture and fishing, in mining, in small to medium scale manufacturing and in tourism.
 Only about 22% of the 2 million hectares of potentially arable land is presently cultivated.
 Though water shortage is still a problem, the construction of dams in various areas recently will mitigate by displacing farming from traditional rainfed to irrigation.
 The potential for fish production from the Eritrean part of the Red Sea is about 70,000 tons per year but only 7% of that is exploited.
 The growth potential in Eritrea is in agriculture and fishing, in mining, in small to medium scale manufacturing and in tourism.
-Mining is now progressing with two mines under operation and two, Colluli and Asmara for potash and precious and base metals respectively, are on their way to be mined.
+Mining is now progressing with Bisha and Zara Mines under operation for base metals and gold.
+Asmara Mining is under construction and stripping has been initiated for gold and base metals.
+Colluli will start mining in a shallow open cast mining in the near future.
+The latter is located close to one of the geothermal prospect, Alid, thus will benefit geothermal energy in a proxy.
 A major barrier met in the effort to exploit Eritrea's growth potential is the energy problem.